Electronic Reporting Requirements for Certain Information under the Toxic Substances Control Act

 - Once registered and in CDX, users will select the Chemical Safety and Pesticide Programs (CSPP) portion of the site.

-- From this area of the site, users will access a Web-based TSCA reporting tool, called the Chemical Information Submission System (CISS), which will be brought on-line shortly before the December 2013 webinars.
+- From this area of the site, users will access a Web-based TSCA reporting tool, called the Chemical Information Submission System (CISS).

 - Data submissions pursuant to TSCA sections 4 and 8 will be available under the CISS reporting tool.